OnlineSTL: Scaling Time Series Decomposition by 100x: Experiments

 \subsection{Compared Algorithms}

 We evaluate OnlineSTL against multiple techniques in batch and online-counterpart modes.
 We can naturally construct an online counterpart of any batch algorithm by adding the newest point in the time series and then applying the batch algorithm on some past window of points.
-The batch algorithms we evaluate are given below:
+These batch algorithms are given below:

 \begin{itemize}[leftmargin=*] \item {\bf STL}\cite{stl}: performs decomposition based on Loess smoothing. \item {\bf TBATS}\cite{tbats}: decomposes a series into trend, level, seasonality and residual.
 Here, sum of trend and level is equivalent to standard trend used in OnlineSTL. \item {\bf STR}\cite{str}: jointly produces decomposition using regression. \item {\bf SSA}\cite{ssa}: uses SVD to produce decomposition. \item {\bf RobustSTL}\cite{robuststl}: optimization technique which uses robust loss function and sparse regularization. \item {\bf Fast RobustSTL}\cite{frobustSTL}: an extension of RobustSTL which allows for multiple seasonalities. \end{itemize}